TeachingWithAI/TAI/for-students/part-3-ai-everyday-life/index.md

 # Part 3: AI & Everyday Life (Students)

-Intro text for this part.
-Add lesson pages in this folder.
+The material for this part will be added once it is finished, in the spring of 2027.